Selective machine learning of doubly robust functionals: Introduction

-The task of model selection of parametric nuisance models for specific semiparametric doubly robust problems was recently considered by \cite{han2013,chan2013,HAN2014101,han2014jasa,chan2014,duan2017,chen2017,liu2019}, although, their goal differs from ours as they aim to select parametric nuisance models that best approximate each nuisance model, which may generally conflict with selecting the nuisance models that minimize a well-defined pseudo-risk of the targeted functional.
-A related topic is targeted maximum likelihood learning approach for model selection in functional estimation, known as cross-validated targeted maximum likelihood estimation \citep{zheng2010asymptotic,van2011targeted,van2018targeted} can provide notable improvements on the above methods by allowing the use of an ensemble of semiparametric or nonparametric methods, including modern machine learning for flexible estimation of nuisance parameters, still the ensemble learning such as super learner or stacking is targeted at optimal estimation of nuisance parameters, not bias reduction of the functional ultimately of interest.
+The task of model selection of parametric nuisance models for specific semiparametric doubly robust problems was recently considered by \cite{han2013,chan2013,HAN2014101,han2014jasa,chan2014,duan2017,chen2017,li2020demystifying}, although, their goal differs from ours as they aim to select parametric nuisance models that best approximate each nuisance model, which may generally conflict with selecting the nuisance models that minimize a well-defined risk for the targeted functional.
+In contrast, cross-validated targeted maximum likelihood estimation \citep{zheng2010asymptotic,van2011targeted,van2018targeted} can provide notable improvements on the above methods by allowing the use of an ensemble of highly adaptive estimators of each nuisance parameter, mainly so-called super learner.
+Still, as indicated above, ensemble learning such as super learner or alternative stacking methods ultimately optimize a well-defined estimation risk associated with each nuisance parameter, and not necessarily a risk directly aimed at estimation of the functional ultimately of interest.